Derya Arhan: Club career

-Derya Arhan obtained her license for the Küçükyalı, Istanbul-based club Sosyal Hizmetler Gençlik ve Spor on May 25, 2011.
+Derya Arhan was registered to her first youth club, the Küçükyalı, Istanbul-based Sosyal Hizmetler Gençlik ve Spor, on 25 May 2011.

 Kdz.
 Ereğli

-Effective November 22, 2012, she transferred to Kdz Ereğlispor, and played in their newly established youth team for girls.
+On 22 November 2012, she transferred to Kdz.
+Ereğlispor, and played in their newly established youth team for girls.
 She enjoyed Turkish Girls' Football Championship with her team in September 2013.
-Beginning with the 2013–14 season, she started playing in the women's team of her club as defender in the Turkish Women's First League.
+Beginning with the 2013–14 season, she started playing in the senior team in the Turkish Women's First League.